TeX Articles of AssociationGo to

 Existing agreements (and any future agreements) will be superseded but only to the extent that they deal with electronic and manual re-registration.
 For example, if you have agreed service levels for re-registration that are of a lower standard than the service levels in the SLA, they will be superseded by the service levels in the SLA – if you have agreed better service levels, those will be unaffected.
 Any commercial arrangements will continue to apply, such as the payment of any fees between the parties in relation to a transfer.

 The TeX board will set up Advisory Councils and working groups or other groups as needed from time to time to consider changes and make proposals to the Board.
 Members will be entitled to propose changes.
 It is expected that changes will generally be aggregated and implemented once each year, except in respect of the SLA, which is likely to be updated more frequently.

 The change process that applies will depend on which part of the Membership Agreement is being amended.

-If will only happen if the board determines that a category of member is not affected by a proposed change and therefore that category of member is not entitled to vote on that change.
-While the board has the right to do this, it is not expected to be used often and it is not a decision that the board would exercise lightly.
-We anticipate that the board would seek external advice before excluding a category of members from voting.
+If will only happen if the Board determines that a category of member is not affected by a proposed change and therefore that category of member is not entitled to vote on that change.
+While the Board has the right to do this, it is not expected to be used often and it is not a decision that the Board would exercise lightly.
+We anticipate that the board would seek external advice before excluding a category of member from voting.

 The board will give members at least 3 months’ notice of a change, unless the board considers it necessary to invoke an accelerated change procedure with a shorter notice period for more urgent changes.